spark-156/portfolio/README.md

 # portfolio
-This is my portfolio website developed in typescript react.
+This is my portfolio website developed in typescript vue with vite.
 ### Running the app locally

 Make sure you have docker and docker compose installed.